The Queenstown Bike Festival

 Cue the Queenstown Bike Festival, Queenstown’s premier biking event.

-This year the festival kicks off on the 12th of April, when riders are invited to enter the Super D Enduro race that’s set to take place in Queenstown Bike Park.
+The festival typically includes the Super D Enduro race in Queenstown Bike Park.
 The six-hour event starts at 10.00am and is set to pit downhill pros against mountain trail experts.
-Entry fees stand at $110 for an individual rider, with tag team discounts available.

-On the 13th the festival gets into full swing.
 Casual riders will love the free-entry social ride from Arrowtown to the crest of the Crown Range, while families should head to the children’s Mini Cross event in Arrowtown itself.
-The cool and quirky Pub competition (when riders are challenged to navigate between the tightknit tables of Queenstown’s own World Bar) is also set to take place on the 13th, while the locally-owned Vertigo Bikes Company will be operating downhill course tours from 2.00pm onwards.

 The 14th takes on an unashamedly relaxed vibe, with women-only rides and night time cycles starting at 6.00pm forming the highlights of the day.
 The 15th is set to be a little more energetic, with the Dirtmasters downhill competition taking centre stage.
 This race, which runs from the Queenstown Bike Park to Brecon Street in the heart of the city, kicks off at 2.00pm and challenges riders with a series of rough track sections and high-speed air jumps.